COMPANYNAMEHERE/Local-Internet-Archiver/README.md

 # Local Internet Archiver

 A cross-browser extension for Chrome and Firefox that saves the raw HTML of every page you visit.
-Each snapshot is stored locally using IndexedDB, allowing you to archive your browsing history without sending data to external servers.
+Each snapshot is stored in your Downloads folder, organized by website and date, allowing you to archive your browsing history without sending data to external servers.

 ## Development